All Products

 reader.close()

-TableWriter is implemented based on the MaxCompute SDK and does not depend on the TensorFlow framework.
-You can use it to directly write data to MaxCompute tables.
+TableWriter is based on the MaxCompute SDK and does not depend on the TensorFlow framework, allowing you to write data directly to MaxCompute tables.

 • Create a writer and open a table